H-1B1 visa: Employer-employee relationship

 As with the H-1B visa, it is necessary that there be a clear employer-employee relationship between the petitioning employer and the applicant.
 In particular, the H-1B1 visa applicant cannot be self-employed or an independent contractor.

 Non-immigrant intent

 The H-1B visa is a dual intent visa, i.e., people who arrive on this visa may have partial immigrant intent.
-On the other hand, the H-1B1 visa is a non-immigrant intent visa, and applicants for the visa must clearly demonstrate such intent by demonstrating the following three things:
+On the other hand, the H-1B1 visa is not given dual intent, and applicants for the visa must clearly demonstrate such intent by demonstrating the following three things: